 Women report feeling more sexually aroused when they falsely believe they’ve been drinking alcohol.
 Yet measurement shows that they actually become less physically aroused.

-Thus, much sexual behavior associated with alcohol may be more a result of our beliefs than of the alcohol we consume.
+Thus, much sexual behavior associated with alcohol may be more a result of our beliefs than of the alcohol we drink.
 What we think is more important than what we drink.

-Most research also finds that alcohol consumption increases the attractiveness of others.
-This may help to explain increased frequencies of sexual encounters during periods of alcohol intoxication.
+Most research also finds that alcohol drinking increases the attractiveness of others.
+This may help to explain increased frequencies of sex during intoxication.

 It’s largely our culture and our beliefs that connect alcohol with sex.
-People sometimes use this belief to justify their unacceptable behaviors.
-‘I didn’t do it.
-It was the alcohol.’
+People sometimes use this belief to justify their unacceptable actions.
+“I didn’t do it.
+It was the alcohol.”

 Alcohol and Sex (Gender)